-Background: An Early Interventionist (EI) visited the home of Enrique and his mother.
-Enrique's mother was asked to fill out the M-CHAT during the visit.
-Enrique played with some blocks by himself while his mother worked on the paperwork.
-The M-CHAT was then scored by the EI who had been trained to score M-CHATs.
+Background: Enrique's mother brought him in to his well-child visit.
+When they arrived, the receptionist asked the mother to fill out the M-CHAT while waiting.
+Enrique played with the blocks by himself while his mother worked on the paperwork.
+The M-CHAT was then scored by a nurse in the office who had been trained to score M-CHATs.